 When you finish the call, take the time to document a meeting summary and share it with all the attendees.
 At the end of the summary, add action items with owners and a suggested timetable.
 Ask the attendees to review and validate (maybe you misconstrued something or perhaps they have other suggestions for an action plan).

 At the end of the day, it’s up to the customer success manager to come fully prepared, deliver above your client’s expectations and use your meetings with the executives to create a trusted advisor relationship.
-Take the time to constantly improve your EBR template and feel free to customize it to tailor it to what your customer needs.
+Take the time to constantly improve your EBR template and please don’t hesitate to customize it to tailor it to what your customer needs.
 One way to get started is by using Gainsight’s QBR template.
 Pay specific attention to the value-based slides and start incorporating those in your meetings with executives.